 Admissibility: THC Blood Results > RCW 46.61.506

-RCW 46.61.506: The blanket admission of breath tests with a limited showing of the ticket having printed was the new standard after a prior legislative fix and s Washington Supreme Court Review in the case of City of Fircrest v.
+The blanket admission of breath tests with a limited showing of the ticket having printed was the new standard after a prior legislative fix and a Washington Supreme Court Review in the case of City of Fircrest v.
 Jensen.
 The statute remains unaffected on this issue, only now it permits the admission of the test for THC concentration.

 There is no reason to believe that the statute on admission will be applied any differently than the breath test results, except for the fact that the blood testing procedure (Chromatography) is much more involved and open to contamination.

 This statute is the same standard for admissibility of the blood test at a criminal trial or at a civil procedure DoL level when they are determining whether to take action against your license due to an arrest.

-The statute now reads as (Italics new info):
+The statute now reads as follows (italics indicate new information):